mazwat/mazwat.github.io/cybernetics-lm-2.md

 }
 ```

-In the first part of the script we assign the joints, hands and target as variables that take the transforms of the game objects.
+In the first part of the script we assign the joints, hands and target as variables, for example ``public Transform Joint0;`` that take the transforms of the game objects.
 We also create a `struct` to contain the angle values of the two joints.

 The joints are rotated by accessing the `localEulerAngles` property of the joints’ Transform component.
 Unfortunately, it is not possible to change the z angle directly, so the vector needs to be copied, edited and replaced.
+Euler0.z = result.Angle0; fo

 The equations derived from knowing the length of the first two bones (called c and a, respectively).
 Since the length of the bones is not supposed to change, it can be calculated in the IK bool in the `floats _length`